cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 ```

 where `{type}` is the requested identifier that must correspond to a target file name in`./resources/application-service.json`, and `{id}` is the specific instance's identifier.
 The request parameters will depend on the `JSON-LD` file defined for adding a new instance.
 More information on the required schema can be found in [this section](#41-instantiation).

+A successful request will return `{"message": "type  has been successfully updated for id!", "iri" : "root iri that is instantiated"}`.

 #### 2.5.4 Get route